\"Writing.Com

 Ask & Answer

-Last time, in "Languages, I discussed the issue of language in fantasy.
+Last time, in "LanguagesOpen in new Window., I discussed the issue of language in fantasy.

-s : Language is interesting.
+s Author Icon: Language is interesting.
 I recently wrote a book set on a different planet, and, of course, I had the people speaking using English.
 I made sure there were no references that could be construed as having religious bases as this world has no religion.
 But my beta reader told me that had to include thw word 'volcano'.
 Why would they call it a 'volcano' when they had no god Vulcan?
 So, 'fire-mountain' was substituted. that, and a couple of other suggestions along similar lines, actually helped make the world seem more realised, thriugh such a simple linguistic change.

 In general, as a scholar of Latin and ancient Greek (and currently teaching myself ancient Egyptian, as much as I can), when I use made-up languages, they tend to be based on constructs from those three tongues.